The new Millennium found my life in complete upheaval and then renewal.

 The motivation from that other teacher did make me want to shall we say “blow his doors off” in the 2007 Silent Hills 5K.
 I trained hard and did a lot of speed work that summer and was ready to go for a sub 20:00 minute time.

 I had broken 21:00 in a solo training run on the course a few weeks before the race and felt like I had plenty left to go faster.
-But about 2 weeks before the 2007 race, the sponsors cancelled the race and I lost interest in racing yet again.
+But about 2 weeks before the 2007 race, the sponsors canceled the race.

-Although, I didn’t stop running since I had gotten back up to 30-40 miles a week and then scaled back to 20-30 while school was in session through the end of 2007, but I lost interest in speed work after not having that race.
-Looking back at it 2007 was probably my best running year, since 1986 and I felt pretty good about the direction I was going with my running at the end of the year.
+Although I didn’t stop running since I had gotten back up to 30-40 miles a week and then scaled back to 20-30 while school was in session through the end of 2007, I lost interest in speed work after not having that race.
+Looking back at it 2007 was probably my best running year since 1986 and I felt pretty good about the direction I was going with my running at the end of the year.

 In 2008, I was planning to actually join a local running club, I had done a little bit of research and had the application all filled out ready to send.
 It was one of those New Year’s Resolutions and my goal was to run in some races that year.

 But that all came crashing down on January 4, 2008 – more on that in my next post.

 Mary and I had our ups and downs with running due to different health issues over those years, so while we were fairly consistent in our running and being active there were also periods when running and the other stuff were not at the top of the priority list for a few months, but we always got back to it as soon as we could.